de-odex/volana/README.md

 The purpose of this function is to provide information to user about wrong argument type passed from Lua to Nim.

-nimLUA already provide a default error handler in case you forget to provide one.
+Volana already provide a default error handler in case you forget to provide one.

 ## **HOW TO ACCESS LUA CODE FROM NIM?**